Skip to content

 Params in Multipart Request

-It is typical that you want to parameterize text value or file path.
-It is important to make sure that you properly quote custom value.
-I.e.
+It is typical to parameterize text values or file paths.
+It is important to ensure that you properly quote custom values.
+I.e.:

 {